 The Finance BI (Business Intelligence) team are responsible for maintaining and developing the various systems and financial models used by Finance.
 They have shared responsibility for ensuring the data within the systems is correct.
 They are also responsible for developing and maintaining reporting solutions for Finance and financial reports in the wider organisation

-This role will have primary ownership in making sure the data in various finance systems is kept up-to-date thus enabling the wider Finance processes to operate without delay.
+This role will have primary ownership in making sure the data in various finance systems is kept up-to-date and developed as required(?) thus enabling the wider Finance processes to operate without delay.
 This role will also require development of reports using Microsoft PowerBI to enable Finance to operate efficiently and for financial reports to be available within the organisation.

 Role Accountabilities